ramp-shapes/ramp-shapes/README.md

     }
   */

-  // lift JS object value into an RDF graph quads const quads = Ram.flatten({
+  // ... and lift JS object back into an RDF graph const quads = Ram.flatten({
     shapes,
     rootShape,